yegor256/blog/static/elegant-objects.md

 <!--more-->

+Nov 27, 2017:
+I purchased the domain [elegantobjects.org](http://www.elegantobjects.org).
+Everything that is related to the EO concept will be added there.
+Please, add yourself to the list of fans or contributors, if you feel like it.
+We need to build a community, to help our ideas grow!

 Nov 17, 2017:
 I signed a contract with [I-manager Publications](http://www.imanagerpublications.com/), an academic book/magazine publisher in India.
 They will re-print the first